 Since CPA testing windows have changed, I thought it would be nice to have a post to explain how they work.

-Lately, I’ve noticed a lot of confusion online about CPA Exam windows in 2023.
+Lately, I’ve noticed a lot of confusion online about CPA Exam windows in 2025.
 After all, the old CPA Exam windows followed a different approach with the introduction of CPA continuous testing that started in 2020.
-And unlike in the past, the CPA Exam blackout dates for 2023 have been eliminated.
-(But next year, the CPA Exam will have a few blackout dates after the 2024 CPA Exam changes.)
+And then from 2020 to 2023, the CPA Exam blackout dates were eliminated.
+However, since the 2024 CPA Exam changes were implemented, the exam now has a few blackout dates.
+Still, these blackout dates are for CPA Exam Discipline sections – the Core sections (AUD, FAR, and REG) has resumed continuous testing for 2025.

 Starting the CPA journey is never easy.
 You need to figure out whether the CPA title is worth it, how to apply, and where to apply.
 Plus, you need to review how to study or what review course to use.

-The good news is that scheduling the exam is very flexible.
-It’s actually a little easier to schedule a CPA Exam now, thanks to CPA continual testing.
+The good news is that scheduling the exam is still very flexible.
 So before we go any further about CPA Exam test dates, let’s review how the idea of a CPA Exam testing window has changed.

 Prior to the new rules in 2020, CPA candidates could only sit for the exam during “CPA testing windows.”
 Normally, the windows followed a predictable pattern.
 Basically, candidates could take the exam during the first two months of each quarter.